Better Start Model

 Description

-This project used dynamic closed-cohort microsimulation to build an accurate model of early life-course development in New Zealand, extending the years of consideration from previous studies to range from birth up to the age of 24.
-The people represented by the model were simulated to develop various outcomes with associated propensities, based on regression models using the findings from interventions undertaken as part of the National Science Challenge “A Better Start”.
-The simulation was “closed-cohort” meaning that it only followed the progress through time of the people in the base data set; neither new births nor migrations were modelled.
+This project uses dynamic closed-cohort microsimulation to build an accurate model of early life-course development in New Zealand, extending the years of consideration from previous studies to range from birth up to the age of 24.
+The people represented by the model are simulated to develop various outcomes with associated propensities, based on regression models using findings from interventions undertaken as part of the National Science Challenge “A Better Start”.
+The simulation is “closed-cohort” meaning that it only follows the progress through time of the people in the base data set; neither new births nor migrations are modelled.

 The Better Start Model can be fully explored via R Shiny at https://compassnz.shinyapps.io/BetterStartModelShiny.
 The model covered three outcome topics with a total of five aspects being investigated within them: